mariajonsson/ctags/README.md

 Requires CDatabase to work (mos/cdatabase) [https://github.com/mosbth/cdatabase](https://github.com/mosbth/cdatabase).

+To install with Composer and Packagist, add cdatabase and ccontent to your composer.json file in Anax.

+    "require": {
+        "php": ">=5.4",
+        "meax/ccontent": "dev-master",
+        "mos/cdatabase": "dev-master"
+    },

+Before you can use CContent the database need to be configured, look at the CDatabase documentation.

 ## Getting started

 Move the example file `basiccontent.php` to your Anax-MVC webroot folder to try the module.
-The package includes view templates needed by the `basiccontent.php` file.
-Move the files from  `cdatabase\view\content` to `app\view\content` in Anax-MVC.
+The package also includes view templates needed by the `basiccontent.php` file.
+You need to move the files from  `cdatabase\view\content` to `app\view\content` in Anax-MVC.

-Before you can use CContent the database need to be configured, look at the CDatabase documentation.

 ### `ContentBasicController()`
 `basiccontent.php` demonstrates some of the methods of the controller `ContentBasicController()`: